ST10458344/RaceDay/README.md

 # RaceDay – Part 1: System Planning and Database

 RaceDay is a web-based event management platform for the South African road running, walking, and cycling community.
-This repository contains **Part 1** planning deliverables only (no API code yet).
+This repository contains  planning deliverables only

 ## User Roles